-The idea behind Project Ara is simple enough, although Google doesn’t do it any favours by describing it as “a development effort to create a modular hardware ecosystem”.
+The idea behind Project Ara is simple enough, although Google doesn’t do it any favors by describing it as “a development effort to create a modular hardware ecosystem”.
 It takes a smartphone and breaks it down into LEGO-style blocks, and those blocks are attached to each other and to a metal base plate using magnets.
 The base plate is shaped with block-sized slots to make assembly easier and to help reinforce the overall structure.

 Who is Project Ara for?

 At the moment it’s for hardware and software developers, but the ultimate aim is to bring Ara to the next 5 billion people, the people who don’t currently have mobile internet access.